reykjavik-university/2014-T-514-VEFT/Week11/NodeJsUnitTest.md

 			module.exports = {'daysTillChristmas' : daysTC()};
 ```
-The module.exports is so you can get access to the function
+The module.exports is so you can get access to the function in your test.

 Save the file and get the location of code by using the command
 ```